TanyaGov/PROG5212-BankingApp/README.md

 # BankingApp

 **Application Overview:**

 This is a simple banking application written in Java.
 It allows users to log in with an account ID and password, then perform various banking transactions like making transactions and viewing bank reports.

 ![image](https://github.com/TanyaGov/PROG5212-BankingApp/assets/105000800/4e4f8f8c-c8f5-40c7-b5b7-a04e038b7f7d)

-- The application uses JOptionPane for user interaction, providing a simple GUI interface.
+-The application uses JOptionPane for user interaction, providing a simple GUI interface.

-- Transactions are stored and managed using the Transactions class, which handles transaction details.
+-Transactions are stored and managed using the Transactions class, which handles transaction details.

 **Features:**